Marketing Orientation Approaches

 It is sometimes assumed that a product orientation approach is similar to a production orientation approach.
 But it is exactly the opposite.
 This approach to business concerns its products and continually improving and refining them so that the product can always be superior to that of its competitors.
 So, as the previous orientation was centred around price, product orientation is centred around quality, which often increases the price.

 Premium products fall into this category, but the approach does not always offer what its target audience actually wants or considers the factors that the audience uses to form its purchasing decision.
-See a previous post on how to launch a science product for more of product marketing.
+See a previous post on how to launch a science product for more on product marketing.

-Quality – and therefore a product orientated organisation – often does not consider external factors, and focuses on manufacturing a high-quality, premium product that is superior within the market it operates and competes within.
+Quality – and therefore a product-orientated organisation – often does not consider external factors and focuses on manufacturing a high-quality, premium product that is superior within the market it operates and competes within.

 Advantages: Focus on quality, innovation, skills development/outsourcing.